TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 want to push your changes back to github, but that's up to you).

-0. Create a directory somewhere on your system, something like `D:\thiefscripts`
-   - it doesn't matter what, provided that you can remember it, and it **does not** contain spaces.
+0. Create a directory somewhere on your system, something like `D:\thiefscripts` It doesn't matter whatyou call it, provided that you can remember it, and it **does not** contain spaces.
 Spaces in filenames are another way to summon those sould-devouring, betentacled horrors, so avoid them.
 1. From the start menu, select Git -> Git Bash